Neurogenetics Curriculum

 • De novo variants account for the majority of severe early-onset epileptic encephalopathies (Ohtahara, West, Dravet syndromes) — sporadic occurrence does not exclude genetic etiology

-• Genetic diagnosis has direct treatment implications: SCN1A (avoid sodium channel blockers — especially oxcarbazepine and lamotrigine), KCNQ2 (sodium channel blockers beneficial), ALDH7A1 (pyridoxine), GLUT1 (ketogenic diet), SLC6A1 (avoid vigabatrin).
+• Genetic diagnosis has direct treatment implications: SCN1A (avoid sodium channel blockers — especially oxcarbazepine and lamotrigine), KCNQ2 (sodium channel blockers beneficial), ALDH7A1 (pyridoxine), GLUT1 (ketogenic diet), SLC6A1 (valproate first-line — do not confuse with SCN1A), ALDH5A1/SSADH (avoid vigabatrin — paradoxical GABA elevation).
 See the [[pharmacogenetics|Pharmacogenetics]] module for more on drug-gene interactions in neurology

 02Neonatal and Infantile-Onset Epileptic Encephalopathies